stutipathak5/my-personal-website/content/authors/admin/_index.md

     url: https://www.uantwerpen.be/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include point cloud simplification, gaussian processes, graph neural networks.
+bio: I develop efficient point cloud processing techniques leveraging ideas from graph representation learning and fiddling with some Bayesian approaches every now and then.

 # Interests to show in About widget
 interests: